-$$y{ict} = \alpha_i + \lambda_t + \beta \operatorname{Conflict}{ct} + X'{ict} \pi + \epsilon{ict}$$ (1)
+$$y{ict} = \alpha_i + \lambda_t + \beta \operatorname{Conflict}{ct} + X'{ict}\pi + \epsilon{ict}$$ (1)

-where cities are indexed by subscripts i, $1 \times 1$ degree grid cells by c, and decades by t.
-This specification includes city fixed effects $\alpha_i$ to capture time-invariant factors that lead to differences in outcomes across cities, while common aggregate shocks over time are absorbed by the decade fixed effects $\lambda_t$ .
-The outcome variable, $y{ict}$ , measures how inclusive urban institutions are.
+where cities are indexed by subscripts i, 1×1 degree grid cells by c, and decades by t.
+This specification includes city fixed effects α_i to capture time-invariant factors that lead to differences in outcomes across cities, while common aggregate shocks over time are absorbed by the decade fixed effects λ_t .
+The outcome variable, y{ict} , measures how inclusive urban institutions are.
 Specifically, we consider three outcomes: an indicator for whether the city council is elected, the number of members of the council, and an indicator for whether the city guilds had a permanent seat in the council.
-The treatment variable Conflict ${ct}$ is an indicator taking a value of one if any conflict took place in grid cell c in decade t.
+The treatment variable Conflict{ct} is an indicator taking a value of one if any conflict took place in grid cell c in decade t.

 In the benchmark estimates, treatment is defined at the level of the grid cell rather than the polity of the city.
 This is because polity borders are clearly endogenous to political institutions.
 For instance, both the cities' political institutions and the probability that cities are involved in a conflict are affected by polity size.
 Our benchmark approach, which exogenously imposes a grid cell structure, does not suffer from such endogeneity concerns.
 The size of our grid cells is chosen so that the number of cells is similar to the number of actual polities.
 Specifically, the sample is divided into 89 cells, while the number of polities vary from 46 to 101 throughout the time period of analysis.
-Such a grid-cell approach is commonly used in the literature; still, in a series of robustness checks, we show that all our results also remain robust when the treatment is defined at the territorial level, rather than that of the cell.
-Specifically, in this case, we consider a time-invariant territorial measure in which cities are grouped together if they belonged to the same territorial unit at each point throughout the sample period ("same territorial history").
+Such a grid-cell approach is commonly used in the literature.43 Still, in a series of robustness checks, we show that all our results also remain robust when the treatment is defined at the territorial level, rather than that of the cell.
+Specifically, in this

-&lt;sup>36In Figure A6, we show that these patterns hold also when restricting the exercise to conflicts before 1600.
+41In Figure A8, we show that these patterns hold also when restricting the exercise to conflicts before 1600.
 This serves to show that these patterns are not driven by the Thirty Years' War.

-&lt;sup>37Additionally, in Figure A7 we repeat the same exercise, but weight cities by their entry length in the Städtebuch (Keyser, 1939-1974) when constructing the territory-level measures.
+42Additionally, in Figure A9 we repeat the same exercise, but weight cities by their entry length in the Städtebuch (Keyser, 1939-1974) when constructing the territory-level measures.
 This effectively gives higher importance to cities whose history is more extensively documented.
 Results confirm the broad qualitative patterns, and indeed become suggestive of stronger and longer-lasting effects of conflict on institutions.

-&lt;sup>38See Bosker, Buringh and van Zanden (2013), Iyigun, Nunn and Qian (2017) and Kitamura and Lagerlöf (2020), among others.
+43See Bosker, Buringh and Van Zanden (2013), Iyigun, Nunn and Qian (2017) and Kitamura and Lagerlöf (2020), among others.